Biden's mastery of backlash politics takes center stage

 "Biden breaks in, in terms of where he is and who he is, right at this moment when the backlash politics pushes through," said Kevin Kruse, a Princeton University history professor and author of "White Flight: Atlanta and The Making of Modern Conservatism."
 "There really is a sense of 'it's gone too far.'"

-Even now, Biden seems intent on turning questions of busing and his civil rights record on Harris — hoping perhaps to take advantage of a backlash against her among his faithful.
+Even now, Biden seems intent on turning questions of busing and his civil rights record on California Sen. Kamala Harris — hoping perhaps to take advantage of a pushback against her among his faithful.

 The big question surrounding his candidacy may be whether he is deft enough to navigate the politics of backlash and consensus — to find a comfort zone between the liberals and conservatives — with as much electoral success as he did early in his career, even as he has to worry about winning a competitive primary for the first time.